cannelle13/Examples-of-Bug-Reports/README.md

 ## Category: Homework-3

-Task: Create functional bugs in the Mantis bug tracker, found on the [test site](http://opencart.qatestlab.net/) on desktop devices.
+Task: Create bug reports (functional) in the Mantis bug tracker, found on the [test site](http://opencart.qatestlab.net/) on desktop devices.

 ---
 ### ID-12: The product that is not available in red is displayed in search results after applying the red color filter.